dstibbe/scalajs-workshop/README.md

 ```

 > We have a Scala.JS Calculator class and a html page that wants to use it.
-> * modify the Calculator in such a way that it is visible in JavaScrit.
+> * modify the Calculator in such a way that it is visible in JavaScript.
 > * modify the webpage to use the class.